 An editor evaluates manuscripts without regard to previous merits, race, ethnic origin, gender, religion, citizenship, sexual orientation, or political philosophy of the authors.

 The Editor and Editorial Board do not disclose any information about a submitted manuscript (author(s), topic, text, etc.) to anyone other than the corresponding author, (potential) reviewers, and the publisher, as appropriate.

 Disclosure and conflicts of interest

-Unpublished materials disclosed in a submitted manuscript must not be used in any research of the editor, reviewers or any other informed person without the written consent of the authors.
-Privileged information or arguments obtained through peer review must be kept confidential and not used for personal or third party advantage.
+Unpublished materials disclosed in a submitted manuscript must not be used in any research of the editor, reviewers, or any other informed person without the written consent of the authors.
+Privileged information or arguments obtained through peer review must be kept confidential and not used for personal or third-party advantage.
 Editor and any member of the editorial board should release themselves from the duties of considering manuscripts in case of any conflicts of interest resulting from collaborative, competitive, or other relationships or connections with any of the authors, companies/institutions having relevance to the manuscripts.
-Editor should require all contributors to disclose relevant competing interests.
+The editor should require all contributors to disclose relevant competing interests.
 In case of revealing the competing interests after publication, the corrections should be published.
 A retraction or expression of concern may be published if needed.

 Duties of the Reviewers

 Peer review is an obligatory step in making editorial decisions and, if necessary, in improving the paper through editorial communications with the author.